Sung-Huan/SCP_quantification_data/README.md

 BCP_IMBR_PSM: BCP dataset where both IMBR and PSM-level normalization were applied.

 BCP_PSM: BCP dataset where IMBR was not used, but PSM-level normalization was applied.

+Annotation_table_SCP: this table can be imported into Perseus for annotating the SCP data.
+(Processing->isobaric labeling->Annotation from a file)

+Annotation_table_BCP: this table can be imported into Perseus for annotating the BCP data.
+(Processing->isobaric labeling->Annotation from a file)